 Ask each person who walks by, "Hi, are you registered to vote at your current address?"
 Keep it simple and wait for their response.

 This is not the time for us to aggressively persuade voters.
 Remember: Voter registration is all about democracy.
 This is a chance to help people find their voice—and to hear what they have to say.
 This part will come later when we are focused on turning out voters, including the ones we helped register!

 In addition to not advocating for a particular candidate, steer clear of heated policy debate.
 Door knocking and high traffic outreach are opportunities to listen to people and their concerns, not to promote a specific policy agenda.
 Remember: our end goal is to register voters so they can exercise their right to vote—persuading and turning out voters comes later.

 If you are organizing your own voter voter registration event, feel free to use this sample script for talking with voters.
 If you are working with another organization, they will likely have their own script and training prepared for you.

 Hello!
 How are you doing today?

-Thanks, and remember to verify your registration status within the next few weeks to make sure that you are on the voter rolls.
+And remember—verify your registration status within the next few weeks with your state or local election official to make sure that you are on the voter rolls!